 This dynamic roundtable, meeting nine times a year to explore and discuss issues specific to small practices.
 Speakers are often featured.
 This is a must for the sole practitioner and micro firm.
 Most roundtables feature expert speakers.

 All AIA Connecticut members are invited to attend.
 Meetings are held at the offices of AIA Connecticut on Wednesdays at 4:00 p.m., unless otherwise noted and will earn 1 CE hour per roundtable discussion regardless of length of the presentation, as these are informal programs.
 See Calendar for dates.
 (Schedule information subject to change.)

 2017 Meeting Schedule:

-March 15 – Design Psychology for Creative Environments: How to Optimize Occupant Creativity through Architectural Design
+15 (rescheduled to March 29)– Design Psychology for Creative Environments: How to Optimize Occupant Creativity through Architectural Design